 Purpose of the Audit Committee

-- Monitor compliance with conflict of interest policy
+- Handle the Foundation’s conflict of interest policy matters.

-- Consider any matters that from time to time may be referred to the audit committee by the board of trustees or executive committee of the UB Foundation
+- Consider any additional matters which from time to time may be referred to the Audit Committee by the Board of Trustees or Executive Committee of the Foundation.

-The audit committee has the authority to conduct any investigation appropriate to fulfilling its responsibilities, and it has direct access to the independent auditors and to any employee of the UB Foundation.
-The audit committee has the right to retain special legal, accounting or other consultants as it deems necessary in the performance of its duties.
-To the extent permitted by law it may, in its discretion, treat as confidential information received in the course of any investigation.
-The UB Foundation shall pay the reasonable fees and expenses of such consultants retained by the audit committee.
+The Audit Committee has the authority to conduct any investigation appropriate to fulfilling its responsibilities, and it has direct access to the independent auditors and to any employee of the Foundation.
+The Audit Committee has the right to retain special legal, accounting, or other consultants as it deems necessary in the performance of its duties and, to the extent permitted by law, it may, in its discretion, treat as confidential information received in the course of any investigation.
+The Foundation shall pay the reasonable fees and expenses of such consultants retained by the Audit Committee.

-The audit committee shall be comprised of five or more members of the board.
-Special audit committee members may also be appointed by the committee chair.
-All members shall have a basic understanding of finance and accounting and be able to read and understand financial statements, and at least one member of the committee shall have accounting or related financial management expertise.
-Also, a majority of members shall be independent of the University at Buffalo and/or the UB Foundation.
-For the purpose of this prior sentence, membership on the UB Foundation’s board of trustees shall not be cause for a committee member to be non-independent.
+The Audit Committee is a committee of the Board, and therefore its voting members must be limited to the Trustees of the Foundation.
+As required by the NPCL, the voting members shall include at least three Independent Trustees (as defined in Section 102(a)(21) of the NPCL, as amended from time to time) and may include additional Trustees of the Foundation.
+The Board may also appoint non-voting members to the Audit Committee, including Directors of the Foundation and Trustees Emeritus of the Foundation, as well as other persons who may be designated Special Audit Committee Members.
+All members shall have a basic understanding of finance and accounting and be able to read and understand financial statements, and at least one member of the Committee shall have accounting or related financial management expertise.
+In addition to the NPCL requirement that at least three Audit Committee members must be Independent Trustees, the Board shall ensure that a majority of all Committee members (voting and non-voting members) are independent of the University and/or the UB Foundation.
+For the purpose of the prior sentence, membership on the Foundation’s Board of Trustees shall not be cause for a Committee member to be deemed non-independent.

-The audit committee shall meet at least two times annually, or more frequently as circumstances dictate.
-The committee chair shall prepare and/or approve an agenda in advance of each meeting.
-The committee should meet in executive session at least annually and, with the independent auditors at least annually to discuss any matters that the committee believes should be discussed.
+The Audit Committee shall meet at least two times annually, or more frequently as circumstances dictate.
+The Committee Chair shall prepare and/or approve an agenda in advance of each meeting.

 1. Audit Plan